 Each week, one member of the group will present an aspect of his or her research.
 In addition, weekly reading sessions will be held.
-Weekly seminars will be convened through the duration of two Oxford terms: 14 January to 12 March and 22 April to 18 June 2021.
+Weekly seminars will be convened through the duration of Oxford’s Trinity Term (24 April-18 June) 2022.
 These will offer a forum for the Fellows to address central research topics related to the overall theme of the Seminar.
-The concluding conference will be held from 21 to 23 June 2021.
+The concluding conference will be held at the end of the term.

 Visiting Fellows will receive an allowance of £2,515 (pro rata) per calendar month for the period of their tenure.
 Travelling expenses up to £550 pounds sterling will also be provided.
 Fellows will be expected to be in Oxford for at least one Oxford term.
 Applicants should indicate the specific research they would undertake in the course of Fellowship and how this research would contribute to the broader work of the project.
 The Centre welcomes applications from scholars working in any period.
 Applications both by senior scholars and by scholars at postdoctoral and advanced doctoral level are welcome.

 Application process: Please read the attached PDF for the application process: Application Process (PDF download)

 Application Form: Please download and complete the following application form PDF: Application Form (PDF download)